Frederic Cutlack: First World War

-On the outbreak of the First World War, Cutlack enlisted in the King Edward's Horse, breaking off his law studies which he had commenced after returning to England following his cruise on Australia.
+On the outbreak of the First World War, Cutlack enlisted in the King Edward's Horse, breaking off his law studies.
 He was commissioned a lieutenant and served on the Western Front from 1915 to 1916.
-He was then attached to the headquarters of the 3rd Division in April 1917, serving as an intelligence officer.
+He was next attached to the headquarters of the 3rd Division in April 1917, serving as an intelligence officer.
 He soon made the acquaintance of Charles Bean, who recruited him as an assistant official war correspondent for the Australian Imperial Force (AIF).
-He commenced his new role, which entailed him giving up his rank albeit with pay equivalent to that of a captain in the AIF, in January 1918.
-By this time he was married to Annie née Dunlop, the union having taken place in October 1917 at Ealing, in London.
+He commenced his new role, which entailed him giving up his rank, albeit with pay equivalent to that of a captain in the AIF, in January 1918.
+By this time he had married Annie Dunlop, the union having taken place in October 1917 at Ealing, in London.

 In his new role, Cutlack wrote numerous reports from the frontlines, often exposed to danger.
-With Bean he visited Villers-Bretonneux while it was under shellfire during the German spring offensive, started a new magazine for AIF troops, and in addition to his correspondent work reporting on the activities of the AIF, collected material for the war museum that Bean had proposed for Australia.
+With Bean he visited Villers-Bretonneux← while it was under shellfire during the German spring offensive, started a new magazine for AIF troops, and in addition to his correspondent work reporting on the activities of the AIF, collected material for the war museum that Bean had proposed for Australia.
 In July 1918, he was injured in a motorbike accident and during his convalescence published a narrative of the exploits of the Australian Corps.
-On his recovery he continued to report on the doings of the Australian troops although by early 1919 Bean had departed for Gallipoli as part of the Australian Historical Mission.
-Cutlack was discharged from his duties in March 1919.
+On his recovery he continued to report on the doings of the Australian troops although by early 1919 Bean had left for Gallipoli as part of the Australian Historical Mission.
+Cutlack was discharged in March 1919.